gvwilson/thirdbit/src/fiction/iffy/index.md

 she realized.
-She swallowed hard to stop it, but that interrupted her breathing and now she was panting again.
+She swallowed hard to stop it, but that interrupted her breathing and made her start panting again.
 She couldn't fill her lungs.
 She needed to get her arms out of the straps.
 She needed to run away,